How David Webb Elevated Jewelry into Art

 “Jewelry and objects of art four thousand years old are newer than anything we have today.”

-In 1948, at the age of 23, he opened shop, and success followed in short order.
-His jewelry was featured on the cover of Vogue in 1950; his animal bracelets became de rigueur accessories for the ladies-who-lunch set; Jackie Kennedy selected him to make the official Gifts of State for the Kennedy administration; he received a Coty Award for Jewelry Design, in 1964, the second Coty given for jewelry; and by the mid-60s the biggest names in New York, Palm Beach, Hollywood and pretty much all of Texas were dedicated clientele.
-Elizabeth Taylor, always eager to collect jewelry, was feted with private showings at the Plaza Hotel when she came to town.
-Her many purchases included a makara, David Webb’s first-ever animal bracelet, designed 1957 and based on Achaemenid gold and turquoise bracelets, c.
-550-330 BCE, and an especially striking cabochon sapphire, coral and white enamel Maltese cross brooch.
+Webb was only 23 when, in 1948, he opened his first shop which quickly became successful.
+David Webb jewelry was featured on the cover of Vogue in 1950.
+His animal bracelets became de rigueur accessories for the ladies-who-lunch set.
+Jackie Kennedy selected him to make the official Gifts of State for the Kennedy administration.
+In 1964 he received a Coty Award for Jewelry Design—it was only the second Coty given for jewelry.
+By the mid-60s, the biggest names in New York, Palm Beach, Hollywood and pretty much all of Texas were dedicated David Webb clients.
+Elizabeth Taylor was fêted with private showings at the Plaza Hotel when she came to town.
+Her many purchases included his first-ever animal bracelet.
+The makara from1957 was based on Achaemenid gold and turquoise bracelets (c.
+550-330 BCE) and featured striking cabochon sapphire, coral and white enamel in a Maltese cross brooch.

-What continually set the jeweler apart was how art, from all periods and places, fueled his designs.
-A Scythian pommel that he saw in an exhibition at the Met in 1959 became the gem-covered Coiled Dragon Brooch, 1972.
-Buckminster Fuller’s geodesic dome gave birth to the Geodesic Dome Ring, 1965, its brilliant-cut diamonds set in a gold cage of sorts, a golden stand-in for the struts of the actual dome.
-Jewelry of the Art Deco was deeply influential, and turned up in many works, especially those rich with black enamel and coral or with scored rock crystal.
-The Groove Necklace of 1972, for example, is directly inspired by a similar pendant made by Jean Fouquet in 1929.
-And that animal book?
-It was the source for a number of animal-themed works, including the iconic Zebra Bracelet, 1963, the mascot for the company.
+What continually set David Webb apart was how art fueled his designs.
+A Scythian pommel that he saw in an exhibition at the Met in 1959 became the gem-covered Coiled Dragon Brooch in 1972.
+Buckminster Fuller’s geodesic dome gave birth to the Geodesic Dome Ring in 1965.
+Its brilliant-cut diamonds set in a gold cage of sorts was a golden stand-in for the struts of the actual dome.
+Jewelry of the Art Deco era was deeply influential, and turned up in many of his works.
+He often used rich black enamel and coral or scored rock crystal.
+The Groove Necklace of 1972 is directly inspired by a similar pendant made by Jean Fouquet in 1929.
+And that animal book for children?
+It was the source for a number of animal-themed works, including the iconic Zebra Bracelet, in 1963.
+The Zebra remains the company logo today.

 About the Author